Centers & Institutes

 The Center for Natural Hazards Research focuses on hurricane, tornado, flooding and erosion hazards as they affect eastern North Carolina and, more generally, the United States.
 The Center will offer educational opportunities to the local community and facilitate research on natural hazards in our region.
 Areas of active research include the financial impacts of hurricanes and floods, the effectiveness of warning systems, how policy-makers should handle evacuations, and how households can protect themselves from natural hazards.

-The North Carolina Center for Biodiversity supports and promotes all aspects of biodiversity research and education in North Carolina.
-The NCCB serves the community of eastern North Carolina by providing educational programs designed to engage citizens in issues related to the conservation of biodiversity and its relevance to human health and quality of life.
+The Center for Biodiversity supports and promotes all aspects of biodiversity research and education in North Carolina.
+The Center for Biodiversity serves the community of eastern North Carolina by providing educational programs designed to engage citizens in issues related to the conservation of biodiversity and its relevance to human health and quality of life.